Abecedarian: Rejection of education

 "maintained that each individual among the faithful was equally qualified to penetrate the sense of the inspired writings, as the best divines; that God himself was our immediate instructor, and that study took off our attention to the divine inspirations.
 Hence he inferred, that the only method to prevent distractions would be, absolutely not to learn to read."
 Bell also claims that the sect was considerable for some time in Germany.

-John Blunt claimed that "Abecedarian theory, in a more moderate form, has had much influence on some modern sects, especially the more ignorant sects of Methodists."
+John Henry Blunt, an Anglican priest, claimed in his Dictionary of Sects and Heresies (1874) that "Abecedarian theory, in a more moderate form, has had much influence on some modern sects, especially the more ignorant sects of Methodists."

-Doubts of accuracy

-Early Anabaptists were viewed disdainfully by their adversaries as a radical peasant movement.
-Thus some consider the extant descriptions to be an elitist caricature of either a particular Anabaptist group or Anabaptists as a whole.
-Most recent reference works have ceased to mention the group at all.
-No equivalent entry was present in the New Catholic Encyclopedia.
-No historical references later than the early 20th century mention these claims.